trueagi-io/hyperon-experimental/c/doc/mainpage.md

 @brief Top-level API to execute MeTTa code

 This Interface includes the types and functions to instantiate a MeTTa interpreter and step through MeTTa code.

+[//]: # (Misc.
+Interfaces)

+@defgroup misc_group Misc Interfaces
+@brief Misc.
+Interfaces for integration and housekeeping

+This module is the catch-all for ancillary interfaces.